A. This Policy

 (1) Right to Know About Information Collected, Disclosed or Sold

 You have the right to request that we disclose what personal information we collect, use, disclose, and sell.
-To submit a verifiable request, please visit http://dsar.j2.com or email [email protected]
+To submit a verifiable request, please use our DSAR Form or email [email protected]

 If you have an account with us, we will verify the request by confirming the email address used to make the request is the same as the email address on file for the account.
 If you do not have an account with us, we will verify the request by sending an email to the email address used to make the request.